korlibs/korge/docs/korge/reference/input/index.md

     down { e -> /*...*/ }
     up { e -> /*...*/ }
 }

 // Matches just one key
 view.keys {
-    down(Key.LEFT) { e -> /*...*/ }
+    // Executes when the key is down.
+Depending on the platform this might trigger multiple events.
+Use justDown to trigger it only once. down(Key.LEFT) { e -> /*...*/ }

-    up(Key.LEFT) { e -> /*...*/ }
+    // Executes when the key is up up(Key.LEFT) { e -> /*...*/ }

+    // Executes on every frame (be aware that fps might vary) downFrame(Key.LEFT) { e -> /*...*/ }
+    // Executes every 16 milliseconds, when the key is down
+    downFrame(Key.LEFT, 16.milliseconds) { e -> /*...*/ }

+    // Executes only when the key was pressed once, then it won't be triggered again until released and pressed again justDown(Key.LEFT) { e -> /*...*/ }

+    // Useful for UIs, the code is executed every half a second at first, and then every 100 milliseconds doing an acceleration. downRepeating(Key.LEFT) { e -> /*...*/ }
 }
 view.onKeyDown { e -> /*...*/ } // suspending block
 ```